 Craniomandibular osteopathy is a bone disorder of growing dogs that affects the lower jaw (mandible) and the round bones behind the ears (tympanic bullae) of Terrier breeds.
 Certain portions of the normal bone are resorbed and replaced by immature bone.
 The cause is unknown, but it is probably genetic.

 Signs may vary widely.
 They include mouth discomfort, weight loss, fever, and painful enlargement of the lower jaw.
 X-rays are used to confirm the diagnosis.

 Treatment may involve the prescription of appropriate pain relievers or cortico-steroids to reduce inflammation and discomfort.
 A soft-food diet is usually recommended.
 The outlook for recovery is good, because the bone growth stops when the animal matures.

 This disorder affects the areas where growth occurs in the long bones of young, growing dogs, usually of large or giant breeds.
-The exact cause is unknown, although feeding puppies a diet that is very high in protein and/or calories may play a role.
+The exact cause is unknown.

 Treatment is aimed at relieving pain; for example, nonsteroidal anti-inflammatory drugs may be prescribed.
 Supportive fluid care and dietary changes (as recommended by a veterinarian) may also be helpful.

 Osteochondromatosis is an uncommon disorder of young dogs characterized by multiple bony growths (known as osteochondromas) that arise from the surface of the long bones, vertebrae, and ribs.
 Animals may have no signs, and diagnosis is confirmed by x-rays and physical examination of the growths.
 If lameness or pain develops, the masses can be surgically removed.